yushiangfu/study-notes/01-b-signal.md

           +-----------------+
 ```

-Every user space process enters kernel space on purpose or involuntarily (e.g., by interrupt) and checks pending signals before the task returns to userspace.
+Every user space task enters kernel space on purpose or involuntarily (e.g., by interrupt) and checks pending signals before the task return to userspace.
-If pending signals exist, the kernel handles the signal on behalf of the task by:
+If pending signals exist, the kernel handles them on behalf of the task by:
 1. Determine the appropriate signal to operate, and it's not guaranteed to be the first sigqueue in the list.
 2. Clear that signal in task bitmap and release the related sigqueue from the list accordingly.
-3. (Assume that signal has a decent handler) Fetch that handler information and prepare signal frame on userspace stack.
+3. (Assume that signal has a decent handler) Fetch that handler information and prepare the frame for the handler on the userspace stack.
-4. Once the flow switches back to USR mode, it starts from that frame to execute the handler.
+4. Once the flow switches back to user mode, it starts from that frame to execute the handler.
 5. When the handler finishes, it returns to the kernel-mode through *sys_sigreturn*, set up in *handle_signal()*.
+6. If we perform the signal handler in the syscall path, some syscalls might return the interrupt error EINT, and the task needs to retry.

+For the case of a multi-threaded process, anyone can help dequeue the pending signal and call the handler on its way back to userspace.
+Therefore we have no idea which task will be the next one that consumes signal before coming back.

 - Figure